 Creativity is the catalyst that fuels innovation.
 Creative people, processes, and techniques are the tools by which one can work on a problem to come up with an invention.
 This invention on commercialization yields innovation.

 People often confuse inventions with innovation.
 Inventions aren’t nearly valued as much as innovations.
 This sentiment is resonated by PayPal founder Peter Thiel too, who believes that R&D, albeit necessary, does not translate to rewards or results.
 The following picture further proves this point:

 The answer is no. In the pursuit of perfection, you will never make it to a 100% in the time needed.
 Gmail started as an invitation-only beta release on April 1, 2004 and it became available to the general public on February 7, 2007, though still in beta status at that time.
 The service was upgraded from beta status on July 7, 2009.
 It took Google a little more than 5 years to upgrade Gmail from beta.A good thumb rule to have while releasing a product is to release it when it is at 70% completion.

-Extremely innovative companies are rare and, often, such hyper growth companies also tend to be outliers.
-Whether talking to users helps or not is an extremely subjective topic.
-However, to be on the safe side it’s best to focus on creating a great product in the case of new, disruptive technology and to speak to users when making increments in technology.
+Extremely innovative companies are rare and such hyper growth companies tend to be outliers.
+It’s best to focus on creating a great product in the case of new, disruptive technology and to speak to users when making increments in technology.
 In the end, improvisation trumps improvement.
 Execution trumps perfection.

 Written by Suhas Mallya